mywanuo/LINE_1_RACE_seq_analysis/README.md

 # RACE-seq

-## Procedure
+## Overview of the procedure

 * Run tailseeker3 (https://github.com/hyeshik/tailseeker) on your data
-* if required - perform additional demultiplexing based on primer sequences (we used modified sabre (https://github.com/najoshi/sabre) for this purpose)
+* if required - perform additional demultiplexing based on primer sequences (we used modified sabre (https://github.com/najoshi/sabre) for this purpose, available as a for at https://github.com/smaegol/sabre)
 * create samplesheet describing files to be analyzed, and they important features
-* for LINE sequences (or other repetitive elements) identification run repeatmasker using repeatmasker.sh script
+* for LINE sequences (or other repetitive elements) identification run repeatmasker using repeatmasker.sh script (may take a long time)
 * run analyze_tails.py script to get tails analysis done
 * perform additional analyzes in R using attached scripts